tcvdijk/wupstream/README.md

 * RapidJSON, which is freely available under an MIT license.
 * docopt, which is freely available under an MIT license.
-* Boost, which is freely available the Boost Software License.
+* Boost, which is freely available under the Boost Software License.

 # License